Mitel: 2000 - 2010

-New IPO

 On May 10, 2006, the new company announced its intention to launch an Initial public offering (IPO).
 No detailed information was released, but the press indicated that the company hoped to raise $150 million.

 In April 2007, Mitel announced an agreement with Inter-Tel to purchase that company.
 This purchase would amount to a merger of equals, with the merged company being twice the size of the original Mitel.
 This acquisition was completed in August 2007.
 Management had announced that the companies will carry on under the name Mitel.
 As a result of the merger, Mitel withdrew from the IPO registration process.

-"Mitel Knowledge" (now as MKC Networks) and Mitel Networks were and are ultimately controlled by Terry Matthews.

 On April 22, 2010, Mitel became a public company, listed on Nasdaq with the symbol MITL, and its initial offering stood at $14 per share.
 Within a year, the stock price had dropped to $5.50 and was described by CNBC's Jim Cramer as one of the worst IPOs of the year.
 Cramer blamed excessively optimistic pricing, excessive debt and the fear that company insiders would sell, dropping the stock value.

-During the company's Q1 conference call, Don Smith (CEO) announced his retirement from the company once the board of directors is able to find a suitable replacement.
+During the company's Q1 conference call, Don Smith (CEO) announced his retirement from the company once the board of directors was able to find a suitable replacement.
 Smith said he would remain on the board after retirement.

-Acquisitions
+2011 - 2020

+In 2011, Mitel launched litigation against at least two Australian businesses for infringing on Mitel's trademark and the businesses for engaging in misleading or deceptive conduct under Australian consumer law.
+The first case against Melbourne telecommunications company MyTel was resolved.